Razik18/CEFR-level-predictor/README.md

 #### 4. Submission
-- We use our best model on the cleaned sentences of file 'unlabelled_test_dat.csv', convert it to the same format as in the file 'sample_submission.csv', download in CSV format, and submit on Kaggle (it gave us a score of 0.45583).
+- We use our best model on the file 'unlabelled_test_dat.csv', convert it to the same format as in the file 'sample_submission.csv', download in CSV format, and submit on Kaggle (it gave us a score of 0.629).

 #### 6. Model Improvement
-- Many ways exist to improve the accuracy of a model.
-For this competition, we propose two other methods: The Principal Component Analysis (PCA), which for some unknown reason didn't improve our model.
-Afterward, we tried the Bert Model from HuggingFace which gave us a slight improvement.
-You can find them in the CODE folder 'Lausanne_PCA.ipynb', 'Lausanne_bert.ipynb'.
+To improve our model we consider these two approaches;

+-Fine-Tune Hyperparameters:
+would conduct a more comprehensive hyperparameter optimization, particularly focusing on the learning rate, batch size, and the number of training epochs.
+Utilize advanced techniques like Bayesian optimization for a more efficient search through the hyperparameter space, aiming to find the optimal combination that maximizes model performance.
+Expand and Refine Preprocessing:

+-Implement advanced text preprocessing techniques:
+This would include lemmatization to reduce words to their base or dictionary form, and custom tokenization to better capture the nuances of the French language.
+Explore data augmentation strategies like synonym replacement or back-translation (translating text to another language and back) to generate additional training data, which can be particularly helpful in improving the model's robustness and handling of diverse sentence structures.

 (https://www.kaggle.com/competitions/detecting-french-texts-difficulty-level-2023/overview)